deephaven/barrage/docs/Concepts.md

 --------------

 Some operations need to be able to rearrange the keyspace to accommodate changes in data.
-For example, a sort may need to move rows that are adjancent in keyspace out of the way to accommodate a newly inserting row that sorts directly between them.
+For example, a sort may need to move rows that are adjacent in keyspace out of the way to accommodate a newly inserted row that sorts directly between them.
 When rows change in keyspace, we communicate these changes independently from additions, removals, and modifications.